armando555/CLR-Integration/README.md

 Also, in this case we enable the trustworthy that is the same accept whatever origin of assembly without any block generating a security issue

-# Sample Script to understand
+# Sample Script to understand and test in a local environment
 ```sql
 EXEC sp_configure 'clr enabled', 1;
 RECONFIGURE;